-Title: Installing insul nsulation to create warm roofs in the workplace Learning outcomes Assessment criteria The learner will be able to: The le arner can: 4 Select the required quantity and quality of resources for the methods of work to install insulation to create warm roofs.
-4.1 Select resources associated with own work in relation to materials, components, finishes, tools and equipment.
-4.2 Check the suitability, compatibility characteristics of the materials, components and finishes determine if they are moisture open or moisture closed and their impact on the building.
-4.3 Record and report issues or defects 4.4 Describe why the characteristics, compatibility, quality, uses, sustainability, limitations and defects associated with the resources are important and how defects should be rectified.
-4.5 Describe how the resources should be used and how problems associated with the resources are reported in relation to: 4.6 protective sheeting warning signs temporary barriers insulation materials air and vapour control materials insulation fixings soffit and fascia boards tile vents ridge tiles sarking felt vents fire rated caps cable protection all work tools Describe how to confirm that the resources and materials conform to the specification Explain why the organisational procedures have been 4.7 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
-4.8 Describe how to identify the hazards associated with the resources and methods of work and how they are overcome.
+Title: Install Installing insulation to create warm roofs in the workplace Learning outcomes sessment criteria The learner will be able to: e learner can: 4 Select the required quantity and quality of resources for Select resources associated with own work in relation to materials, components, finishes, tools and equipment. the methods of work to install insulation to create warm roofs.
+1 4 Check the suitability, compatibility characteristics of the materials, components and finishes determine if they are moisture open or moisture closed and their impact on the building.
+4 Record and report issues or defects 4.
+Describe why the characteristics, compatibility, quality, uses, sustainability, limitations and defects associated with the resources are important and how defects should be rectified.
+4. Describe how the resources should be used and how problems associated with the resources are reported in relation to: protective sheeting warning signs temporary barriers insulation materials air and vapour control materials insulation fixings soffit and fascia boards tile vents ridge tiles sarking felt vents fire rated caps cable protection all work tools 4.0 Describe how to confirm that the resources and materials conform to the specification 4.
+Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
+4.3 Describe how to identify the hazards associated with the resources and methods of work and how they are overcome.
 4.9 Describe how to calculate the quantity of materials required and used to ensure, adequacy of fill as per system designer specification and wastage associated with the method and procedure to install insulation to create warm roofs.

-Title: Installing insula ation to create warm roofs in the workplace Learning outcomes Assessment criteria The learner will be able to The le The learner can: 5 Minimise the risk of da to the work and surrounding area whe nd rea when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. installing insulation to create warm roofs.
+Title: Installing insula ation t o create warm roofs in the workplace Learning outcomes Assessment criteria The learner will be able to The le The learner can: 5 Minimise the risk to the work and surrounding area d 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. installing insulation to create warm roofs.
 5.2 Maintain a safe, clear and tidy work area. create warm roots.
 0013.
 5.3 Explain why it is important to maintain a safe, clear and tidy work area 5.4 Dispose of waste in accordance with current legislation.
 5.5 Describe how to protect work and its surrounding area from damage by general workplace activities, other occupations and adverse weather conditions and how to minimise damage to existing building fabric.
-5.6 Explain why and how the disposal of waste must be carried out safely in accordance with the following: current legislation environmental responsibilities organisational procedures suppliers and manufactures' information • data sheets statutory regulations official guidance 6 Complete the the allocated t installing insul create warm r ime when ation to 6.1 Demonstrate completion of your work within the estimated, allocated time and performance requirements of the system design, method statement and the required standard.
+5.6 Explain why and how the disposal of waste must be carried out safely in accordance with the following: current legislation environmental responsibilities organisational procedures suppliers and manufactures' information • data sheets • statutory regulations official guidance 6 Complete the the allocated t installing insul create warm r ime when ation to 6.1 Demonstrate completion of your work within the estimated, allocated time and performance requirements of the system design, method statement and the required standard.
 6.2 Describe the purpose of the work programme, including the estimated and allocated time and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme